flipstone/orville/MIGRATION.md

 # Conclusion

 This concludes this tutorial.
-The expected output is visible just about the EOF:
+The expected output is visible just above the EOF:

 ```shell
 cabal build